stevecohenfr/EurekaPackager/README.md

               - ls -alh
               - date

+      preprod : # The key must be the same as provided in the list ...
-      prod : # each provided env in list property must have it's config ...
+      integ : # each provided env in list property must have it's config ...
-      preprod : # each defined env must be in the list property ...
+      recette : # each defined env must be in the list property ...
-      integ :
-      ...
-      recette :
-      ...
 ```